katy2002/wg-uma/uma_policy_manager.md

 ### Policy Description

-A policy is a JSON document, that describes the a policy sufficiently for the authorization server to make a decision for a resource request.
-A policy document MAY be provided as a signed JWT to ensure it's integrity to the RS during enforcement.
-A policy description has the following parameters
+A policy is a JSON document that describes a policy sufficiently for the Authorization Server to make a decision for a resource request.
+A policy document MAY be provided as a signed JSON Web Token (JWT) to ensure it's integrity to the RS during enforcement.
+A policy description has the following parameters:

-resource_id REQUIRED The resource id registered at the AS that this policy applies to
+- resource_id           REQUIRED    The resource id registered at the AS to whch this policy applies

-resource_scopes REQUIRED The approved scopes if the claims requirements are met
+- resource_scopes       REQUIRED    The approved scopes if the claims requirements are met

-required_claims REQUIRED An array of claims/attributes that must be presented by the RqP in order to access this resource under this policy.
-Claims may be presented to the AS through many token formats, or gathered through interactive claims gathering
+- required_claims       REQUIRED    An array of claims/attributes that must be presented by the RqP in order to access this resource under this policy.
+Claims may be presented to the AS through many token formats, or gathered through interactive claims gathering.

 optional/extension/discussion:
-sub The subject known by the RS for this RO (useful for general resource definitions) resource_server (again, useful for general resource definitions)
+- sub                   The subject known by the RS for this RO (useful for general resource definitions)
+- resource_server       (again, useful for general resource definitions)

-client_id The client application that may be used to access this resource
+- client_id             The client application that may be used to access this resource

 For example...